bThink-BGU/Papers-2025-MODELS-Automata-Bug-Description/README.md

   * `2` for the FDR setup (Table 2 in the paper)
   * `3` for the ADR setup (Table 3 in the paper)

-For example, to run the evaluation for the benchmark `m164` with the UNR setup, run **warning - this can take few seconds**:
+For example, to run the evaluation for the benchmark `m164` with the UNR setup, run:

 ```shell
 python main.py -B m164 -T 1